Our business model

 Össur supports open collaboration within the industry and academia.
 An example of such an initiative is the collaboration between Össur and the Alfred Mann Foundation on the development and licensing of a myoelectric sensor system (IMES®).
 The solution utilizes implantable sensors that collect signals from the amputee’s muscles and translate those into prosthetic movements.
 In other words, mind-controlled prosthetics.

 Manufacturing & Quality

 Össur maintains a strong global manufacturing function.
 Manufacturing of advanced prosthetic solutions, including bionics, takes place in Iceland and Scotland.
-Manufacturing of other prosthetics solutions, components and premium bracing solutions takes place in Mexico. Össur also manufactures some bracing and support products in France and outsources the manufacturing of soft goods to China.
+Manufacturing of other prosthetics solutions, components and premium bracing solutions takes place in Mexico. Össur outsources the manufacturing of soft goods to China.
 At Össur there is a continuous strive for profitability improvements, which includes finding ways to optimize the manufacturing process.

 Sales & Marketing

 Össur operates within a highly specialized industry where the primary customers are specialized healthcare providers who provide and fit individuals with Össur products.
 In prosthetics these customers are orthopaedic and prosthetic (O&P) clinics and in bracing & supports it is a combination of O&P clinics, hospitals, and surgery centers.
 In a few selected markets, Össur operates its own O&P clinics.
-In most cases, when a user has been fitted with a product, Össur’s customers claim reimbursement from the relevant public institutions or private insurance companies. Össur sells its products through its own direct sales network, and in some cases through distributors, with operations in more than 26 countries.
+In most cases, when a user has been fitted with a product, Össur’s customers claim reimbursement from the relevant public institutions or private insurance companies. Össur largely sells its products through its own direct sales network.

 Payers, providers, and prescribers